Nidhi0007/react-holiday-calendar/README.md

 Welcome to the README file for the **React JS Developer Test**.

-To visualize the data stored in the database, you can utilize MongoDB Compass.
-Paste the provided connection link in MongoDB Compass to connect and inspect the data.

 ## To install dependencies of frontend
 To install dependencies, execute the following command:
 ```plaintext